pgpkeys-eu/hockeypuck/contrib/docker-compose/standalone/README.md

 * Configure your ingress firewall to allow ports: 80, 443, 11370, 11371
 * Create a `.env` file by running `./mksite.bash`.
 * Customize the settings in `.env` to your liking.
-   Make sure that `HOCKEYPUCK_VERSION` matches the docker tag you created above.
+   Make sure that `RELEASE` matches the docker tag you created above.
    (Optional) If you're using DNS & TLS, make sure FQDN and EMAIL are correct;
    they're used for Let's Encrypt.
 * Generate hockeypuck and nginx configuration from your site settings with